Your body is a wonderful resource. It is:

 Sit someplace comfortable.
 Ask yourself, “How am I feeling?”
 Bring your attention inwards, to the sensations you are experiencing in your body.
 Notice heat or cold, tension or relaxation, numbness or feeling, stillness or vibration.
 Practice being with comfortable and uncomfortable feelings.
 Practicing distinguishing between actual physical sensations and your thoughts.
 (Meditation can be a great support for increasing your ability to do this.)
 If you can, let go of your thoughts and stay with the simplicity of physical sensations, pleasant and unpleasant.
 Balance this practice with comforting activities and activities which help you feel strong and competent.

-Anxiety is a similar feeling: You may have tightness in your stomach, feel queasy, or feel tension throughout your body.
-Basically your body is telling you something feels threatening or requires extra attention from you.
+When anxiety arises: Your stomach may get tight, you might feel queasiness or tension throughout your body.
+In this case, your body is saying "Something feels threatening or needs my attention and I'm not exactly sure what it is."
 Sometimes you might feel anxious before you give a performance or teach a class.
-In that case, the anxiety you feel is your body's way of gearing up to do something that may require more attention and energy.
+In that case, the anxiety you feel is your body's way of gearing up to do something that may require extra attention and energy.

 Feelings of fear and anxiety motivate you to get away from or resolve something negative or dangerous that’s arisen in our experience.
 This might mean running from an attacker, studying for a test, having a difficult conversation, or paying a bill that’s overdue.
-Have you ever noticed how you might be feeling very anxious about something, and then you take care of it, and the feeling goes away?
+Have you ever noticed how you might be feeling very anxious about something, but when you take care of it, the feeling goes away?
 If you feel angry, your body is preparing you to defend yourself from attack, or stand up for what you need.
+You may not stop feeling angry until you feel safe.

-C. Emotions help you communicate your needs and the effect other people are having on you
+C. Emotions help you communicate your needs and the impact other people are having on you

 Knowing how to handle intense emotions while navigating your life can be challenging.
 Here are some helpful things to remember in learning to work with strong emotions.
 Many of us cope with intense feelings by choosing not to feel.
 Being cut off from your feelings is like being a sailboat without a rudder or sails.
 You don’t know who you are or where you want to go, and you can’t connect with the energy you need to get there.